Auckland protesters told to pack up tents by midday

 Auckland Council said there were concerns over damage to public property and "disrespect" shown to a culturally significant pā site.

-The small group, who pitched tents behind the wintergardens on Saturday, have been given until midday to remove their tents and cars.
+The small group, who pitched tents behind the wintergardens on Saturday, have been issued with breach of bylaw notices.

 The notices were issued by council staff with the support of police officers this morning.